 UBM Development creates real estate for Europe’s top cities.
-The strategic focus is on the Residential and Office asset classes in major European metropolitan areas like Vienna, Berlin, Munich or Prague.
+The strategic focus is on green building and smart office in major European metropolitan areas like Vienna, Berlin, Munich or Prague.
 With over 145 years of history, UBM is a one-stop provider for the entire development value chain from initial planning all the way to marketing.
 The company’s shares are listed in the Prime Market of the Vienna Stock Exchange, the segment with the highest transparency requirements.

 A syndicate comprising the industrialists Ortner and Strauss holds an investment of roughly 39% as the core shareholder.
 The Executive Committee, an expert board of 20 UBM managers, has invested €5m in UBM shares.